/ Biology Department

 starfish

-When Van Raalte Hall was renovated after World War II, and the museum bacame accessible by only a narrow emergency staircase and was largely forgotten.
-The crumbling collection was rediscovered by a group of students in the late 1960s, and in 1974, the biology and geology departments began moving items from the collection to the new Peale Science Center for safekeeping.
+When Van Raalte Hall was renovated after World War II, the museum was only accessible only by a narrow emergency staircase.
+The museum, at this time, had largely been forgotten.
+The crumbling collection was rediscovered by a group of students in the late 1960s, and in 1974 the biology and geology departments began moving items to the new Peale Science Center for safekeeping.
 This collection soon evolved into the science museum.
 When Peale was renovated and the current A. Paul Schaap Science Center constructed in 2004, the expanded Van Kley Museum was born.

 chinchilla